-Restaurants and bars in Jamaica Plain
+Where to go in Jamaica Plain

-This is one of the jewels of Boston’s popular Irish pub scene.
-Named after the Irish playwright, it once hosted standing-room-only seisiúns, attended by the likes of Patrick McCabe and JP Donleavy.Behan’s is not a fancy place—it's small and dimly lit, with no food on offer—but that’s part of its charm.
-Locals love it because they are encouraged to bring their own food--usually from the various take-out joints that dot Centre Street-- to nibble on in between pints from their incredible beer selection.
+The Behan is one of the jewels of Boston’s popular Irish pub scene.
+Named after the Irish playwright, Behan’s is not a fancy place—it's small and dimly lit, with no food on offer—but that’s part of its charm.
+Locals love it because they are encouraged to bring their own food—usually from the various take-out joints that dot Centre Street.

-The most varied and laid-back of Boston’s local thrift stores is 40 South Street (née Gumshoe).
+The most varied and laid-back of JP’s thrift stores is 40 South Street (née Gumshoe).
 Run by local rock legend Hilken Mancini, it walks the line between vintage and thrift so adeptly, you’d be hard pressed to know there was ever a line there to begin with.
 You can find clothing-era representation from the ‘50s to the ‘90s, and all of it is high quality, clean, and moderately priced.
 If you’re looking for a plaid shirt or a pair of jeans, then you have definitely come to the right place—their selection is almost overwhelming, but in the best way possible.

 Remember when coffeeshops were places to converse rather than simply plug in and tune out with a laptop?
 Ula’s relaxed atmosphere helps maintain that “café as public sphere” ethos.
 An eclectic JP crowd noshes on well-made coffee drinks, fresh-baked pastries, and savory treats.
 The staff occasionally shuts down its free Wi-Fi during peak hours.